WFRCAnalytics/TDM-INP-College-Enrollment/README.md

+# TDM-INP-College-Enrollment

-THis repo contains scripts to gather college enrollment numbers for v9 of the TDM.
+This repo contains scripts to gather college enrollment numbers for v9 of the TDM.